Yatish0/neocortexapi_Team_PY/source/NeoCortexUtils/docs/SDR-to-Bitmap.md

 **Semantic similarity:** SDRs can be compared in a way that reflects the similarity of the underlying data, making them useful for pattern recognition and classification tasks.

+It is sometimes important to visualise the SDRs in different forms and make comparsions between them for a better understnding of the learning process.
+We are going to show you how to output SDRs as:

+  - Indices
+  - Bitmaps
+  - Heatmaps

 ## SDR to Bitmap Visualization

 While SDRs are powerful, they can be hard to interpret in raw binary form.
 That's why bitmap visualization is used: